Arduino-IRremote/Arduino-IRremote/README.md

 If you see something like `Protocol=UNKNOWN Hash=0x13BD886C 35 bits received` as output of e.g. the ReceiveDemo example, you either have a problem with decoding a protocol, or an unsupported protocol.

 - If you have an **odd number of bits** received, it is likely, that your receiver circuit has problems.
 Maybe because the IR signal is too weak.
-- If you see timings like `+ 600,- 600     + 550,- 150     + 200,- 100     + 750,- 550` then one 450 µs space was split into two 150 and 100 µs spaces with a spike / error signal of 200 µs between.
+- If you see timings like `+ 600,- 600     + 550,- 150     + 200,- 100     + 750,- 550` then one 450 Âµs space was split into two 150 and 100 Âµs spaces with a spike / error signal of 200 Âµs between.
 Maybe because of a defective receiver or a weak signal in conjunction with another light emitting source nearby.
 - If you see timings like `+ 500,- 550     + 450,- 550     + 500,- 500     + 500,-1550`, then marks are generally shorter than spaces and therefore `MARK_EXCESS_MICROS` (specified in your ino file) should be **negative** to compensate for this at decoding.
 - If you see `Protocol=UNKNOWN Hash=0x0 1 bits received` it may be that the space after the initial mark is longer than [`RECORD_GAP_MICROS`](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremote.h#L124).
 This was observed for some LG air conditioner protocols.
 Try again with a line e.g. `#define RECORD_GAP_MICROS 12000` before the line `#include <IRremote.h>` in your ino file.
 - To see more info supporting you to find the reason for your UNKNOWN protocol, you must enable the line `//#define DEBUG` in IRremoteInt.h.